- Responsible Office: Treasury Services, Finance and Budget

 - The VCU Police must be called for transportation to the Cashiers' Office for cash deposits more than $500.

-- If a department holds cash collections overnight, or if the department maintains a petty cash or change fund, a secured storage location must be used (such as a safe, locked cash box, locked file cabinet, etc.).
-If a theft or burglary is discovered, or if it appears that one has been attempted, the department head must contact the VCU Police and cashiering manager immediately.
+- If a theft or burglary is discovered, or if it appears that one has been attempted, the department head must contact the VCU Police and senior manager, cashiering & collections immediately.

-All gifts must be delivered to Development and Alumni Relations (DAR) - Gifts & Records Management for deposit and processing in accordance with the local DAR Policy on Gift Processing policy.
+All gifts must be delivered to Development and Alumni Relations (DAR) - Gifts & Records Management for deposit and processing in accordance with the local DAR Policy on Gift Processing.